Pension Wise is a free and impartial government service about the different ways you can take money from your pension

 Safeguarded benefits are special valuable features attached to a pension which guarantees its holder benefits which may be better than what they could receive on the open market.
 Examples of safeguarded benefits include guaranteed annuity rates.

-Is using an IFA good value for money and is advice necessary?
+Is using a regulated financial adviser good value for money and is advice necessary?

-Whether or not you use an Independent Financial Adviser (IFA) is generally optional.
-IFAs charge for their services, and the cost will vary from firm to firm and may be dependent on your circumstances.
+Whether or not you use a regulated financial adviser is generally optional.
+Advisers charge for their services and the cost will vary from firm to firm and may be dependent on your circumstances.

 It is important to shop around to find an appropriate adviser and to find out their costs.
-To help you find an appropriate adviser, the Financial Conduct Authority (FCA) has a list of registered IFAs, and the Money Advice Service (MAS) has a retirement advisor directory which allows you to search for an IFA that meets your needs.
+To help you find an appropriate adviser, the Financial Conduct Authority (FCA) has a list of regulated financial advisers and the Money Advice Service (MAS) has a retirement advisor directory which allows you to search for an adviser that meets your needs.

-The government requires people to take independent financial advice if where they are giving up a safeguarded benefit of more than £30,000.
+The government requires people to take regulated financial advice if they are giving up a safeguarded benefit of more than £30,000.

 What is a guaranteed annuity rate and what are the options you can attach to an annuity?